 The second variable, the sites, are sequenced based on the initiative of ecotourism and local community participation.
-On the top of the sequence is where the local community owns and operates the sites, and the bottom is where the local community has the least involvement.
+Based on the case studies in Chapter Five, the top of the sequence is where the local community owns and operates the sites, and the bottom is where the local community has the least involvement.
 The sequence for the sites (Figure 2) is as follows:

 Figure 2.
-Site Seq uence
+Site Sequence

-- NO. SITES INITIATIVES 1 Kampung Bavanggazo Owned and managed by local community 2 Batu Puteh Managed by local community with an international NGO and government with high stake for local community 3 Rantai Managed by local community with local NGO 4 Sukau Dominated by business with some local community involvement and initatives 5 Rafflesia Information Centre Run by the government with a handful of local community workers
+NO. SITES INITIATIVES Kampung Bavanggazo Owned and managed by local community 2 Batu Puteh Managed by local community with an international NGO and government with high stake for local community 3 Rantai Managed by local community with local NGO 4 Sukau Dominated by business with some local community involvement and initatives 5 Rafflesia Information Centre Run by the government with a handful of local community workers